SpringRoll/SpringRoll/src/localization/localizer/README.md

   localizer.load('vo/welcome.mp3', 'welcome');
 ```

-this will load a file relitive to the current locale, for example if the browser language was set to french-canadian. the path supplied to the load function would look like: `assets/fr-CA/vo/welcome.mp3`
+this will load a file relative to the current locale, for example if the browser language was set to french-canadian. the path supplied to the load function would look like: `assets/fr-CA/vo/welcome.mp3`

-you can also provide an options object to overide the target and fallback languages for only a single load event.
+you can also provide an options object to override the target and fallback languages for only a single load event.

 ```javascript
   localizer.load('vo/welcome.mp3', 'welcome', { language: 'es-ES', fallback: 'en' });